go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/obserability.md

 ## Summary
 Through the examples in this article, you can:
 - Initialize OpenTelemetry TracerProvider
-- Use stdouttrace exporter to debug Traces
+- Use stdouttrace exporter for debugging traces
 - Enable Tracing middleware in Agent
 - Automatically trace each AI call without invasive code